e-v-s/CTI-case-study/docs/05-analise-source-code-prim-email.md

   </div>
 </div>

-In the **third block**—the earliest hop—we see the likely origin server.
+In the **third block**, the earliest hop, we see the likely origin server.
 VirusTotal has no info on `ip-134-38.dataclub.info`, but it shows details for IP `84.38.134.38`, hosted in Latvia.
 Oddly, no vendor flagged it either way.

 <div style="font-family: 'Courier New';">
   <mark>Received: from ip-134-38.dataclub.info (unknown [84.38.134.38])